All Programs are In Person, via Zoom, or Both, as noted

 |

 Come and indulge your love of games!
-Bridge, Mah Jongg, Pinochle, Puzzles, Scrabble and more!
-New Horizons is hosting a weekly Game Day every Tuesday from 12:00 Noon to 2:00 PM.
+Bridge, Chess, Mah Jongg, Pinochle, Puzzles, Scrabble and more!
+New Horizons is hosting weekly Game Time every Tuesday and Wednesday from 12:00 Noon to 2:00 PM.
 Bring an old favorite to Narberth Borough Hall or borrow from the Center’s collection.
 All Seniors welcome!
 Please be aware that some games require a set number of people to participate before the game can be played.
 Because of this, we ask that you inform us when you sign up which game(s) you are interested in playing, and if you will be bringing any friends to play with you, so that we can attempt to ensure that there are enough players for each game.
-Please note that New Horizons is CLOSED on April 23 for Election Day.
-There will not be any games taking place on that day.
+New this month: Stop by the Games area on any day and pick up a Monthly Trivia Sheet!
+Test your knowledge, show off to friends, and learn new facts.
+There's something for everyone!
 In Person ONLY at Narberth Borough Hall:

 Midday / Morning Music: